Astronomy News for the Month of February 2025

 Mercury

-Rises at 5:49 a.m. on the 1st and about 7:02 a.m. by month's end.
-Mercury is visible about 30 minutes before sunrise just above the southeastern horizon during the first two weeks of January.
-Mercury moves from the constellation of Ophiuchus into Capricornus shining at magnitude -0.4 on the 1st.
+Is in superior conjunction on the 9th.
+Mercury rises at 7:02 a.m. on the 1st.
+After conjunction, Mercury returns to the evening sky.
+Mercury sets about 7:13 p.m. by month's end.
+Mercury is visible about 30 minutes after sunset just above the western horizon during the last week of February.
+Mercury moves from the constellation of Capricornus into Pisces shining at magnitude -1.1 on the 28th.

 Venus

-Is at greatest eastern elongation (47°) on the 9th.
-Venus is in conjunction with Saturn on the 19th.
-Venus sets about 8:37 p.m. on the 1st and about 9:07 p.m. by month's end.
-Look for Venus to the southwest about 30 minutes after sunset.
-Venus moves from the constellation of Aquarius into Pisces shining at magnitude -4.6 on the 15th.
+Is at greatest brilliancy (magnitude -4.9) on the 14th.
+Venus is stationary on the 27th.
+Venus sets about 9:07 p.m. on the 1st and about 8:27 p.m. by month's end.
+Look for Venus to the west about 30 minutes after sunset.
+Venus is in the constellation of Pisces shining at magnitude -4.9 on the 15th.

 Earth